-790 ADVANCED SEMINAR IN APPLIED MATHEMATICS
+ADVANCED SEMINAR IN APPLIED MATHEMATICS 1-4 credits Perrequisite: Permission.

-Prerequisite: Permission.
 (May be repeated for a total of 12 credits.)
-For students seeking gradate degrees in Applied Mathematics.
-Advanced projects and studies in various areas of
+For students seeking graduate degrees in Applied Mathematics.
+Advanced projects and studies in various areas of applied mathematics.

 PRELIMINARY RESEARCH Prerequisite: Permission.
 (May be repeated.)
 Completion of qualifying examination and approval of Student Advisory Committee.
 Preliminary investigation of Ph.D. dissertation topic.
-DOCTORAL DISSERTATION 1-15 credits

-Prerequisite: Permission.
+DOCTORAL DISSERTATION Prerequisite: Permission.
 (May be repeated.)
 Completion of Candidacy examination and approval of Student Advisory Committee.
 Original research by a Ph.D. candidate.